ichi-h/dart_clipboard/README.md

 A Dart package to operate the clipboard using Rust FFI.

-_dart_clipboard_ uses the dynamic library of the [ippee / libclipboard](https://github.com/ippee/libclipboard) crate and requires you to download or build it.
+_dart_clipboard_ uses the dynamic library of [ippee / libclipboard](https://github.com/ippee/libclipboard) crate and requires you to download or build it.
-This crate uses [aweinstock314 / rust-clipboard](https://github.com/aweinstock314/rust-clipboard), but its purpose is not to be wrapper for it.
+This crate uses [aweinstock314 / rust-clipboard](https://github.com/aweinstock314/rust-clipboard), but the purpose of this package is not to be a wrapper for it.
 That is to make it easily and intuitively to operate the clipboard in Dart.

-This package is like first aid and not a very smart solution.
-The best way is to do it using low-level APIs in Dart.
-If such a package is available, I recommend using it.

 ## Installation